Nidhi-says/Module-5/Hierarchical Inheritance.md

-# Exp.No:25
+# Exp.No:5c
 ## Hierarchical Inheritance

----

 ### AIM
-To write a Python program to get the employee and doctor details and display them using hierarchical inheritance.
-Create a parent (base) class named `Details` and two child (derived) classes named `Employee` and `Doctor`.
+To write a Python program to get the employee and patient details and display them using hierarchical inheritance.
+Create a parent (base) class named `Details` and two child (derived) classes named `Employee` and `Patient`.

----

 ### ALGORITHM